 2. Virginia Tech*

 With Hendon Hooker at the controls, Virginia Tech was a different team after a 2-2 start to the 2019 season.
 The Hokies won six of their final nine games and all three defeats came by nine points or less.
 Expect coach Justin Fuente's team to push North Carolina for the top spot in the division, especially as Hooker should be more comfortable in his second year as the starter, and the Hokies return 10 starters from a defense that finished fifth in the ACC in fewest points allowed per game (24.7).
 The arrival of transfer running backs Khalil Herbert (Kansas) and Raheem Blackshear (Rutgers - if awarded a waiver) should add some punch to an offense that averaged only 3.7 yards per carry in ACC contests.
 The offensive line should rank among the best in the ACC.
 New defensive coordinator Justin Hamilton has big shoes to fill in replacing long-time play-caller Bud Foster.
-The good news: Hamilton inherits a group with 10 starters back, including All-America candidates in cornerback Caleb Farley and linebacker Rayshard Ashby.
+The good news: Hamilton inherits a group with nine starters back, including All-America candidate and linebacker Rayshard Ashby and standout cornerback Jermaine Waller.
+The defense did suffer a setback in late July when cornerback Caleb Farley opted out of the 2020 season.